Dr. Giggles: Production

 On 11 August 1992, the Daily Variety reported that Largo Entertainment signed an exclusive first-look deal with Dark Horse Comics to develop and produce films based on Dark Horse's franchises.
 Dr. Giggles was the first film produced as part of this venture.

+Graeme Whifler's initial script, known under the title Mr. Giggles, was considerably different from the final film.
+According to Whifler, due to the producers strong desire for a horror franchise numerous changes were made on the script all of which Whifler felt resulted in an inferior film.
+Whifler would later revisit the original script for Mr. Giggles and adapt it himself as writer and director for the 2005 film Neighborhood Watch.
+Once Manny Coto was hired as director, he also rewrote the original script at the request of Largo Entertainment adding in comedic elements of a family doctor based on his experience with his father and brother who are both doctors.
+Coto stated his intention was to get a balance of both dark humor and horror similar to Tales from the Crypt.
+Larry Drake was hesitant to take on the role of the titular slasher as he'd done four other horror roles since coming to prominence on L.A.
+Law and didn't want to be typecast, but Coto managed to convince Drake that tonally the film would be more tonally similar to a comic book film than a traditional horror film and emphasized the humorous aspects of the script which were a major selling point in getting Drake to sign on.
+Stuart M. Besser was hired to produce the film due to his success with The People Under the Stairs.

-Bad Company singer Paul Rodgers covered the song Bad Case of Lovin' You for the soundtrack.
+Bad Company singer Paul Rodgers covered the song "Bad Case of Lovin' You" for the soundtrack.

 Release

 Dr Giggles was the first film distributed by Universal Pictures through its distribution deal with Largo.
 Universal would handle domestic distribution and release the film in all territories except for Japan and Italy, where the film would be released by the Victor Co. of Japan Ltd. and Penta Films respectively.
 The film premiered in Los Angeles and New York on 23 October 1992.

 The original release was on October 23, 1992 and the re-release on December 12, 2009 at New Beverly Cinema in Los Angeles.
 Following writing and directing Dr.Giggles, Coto created some more original stories about the character for a then upcoming comic-book series from Dark Horse.